SBA Loans: How To Apply & What You Need To Know

 Difficult to Qualify

-In theory, the backing of the SBA should make the loan program easier to qualify for.
-In some ways, that’s true, but you’ll still need a good to excellent credit score, strong revenue, and two years in business (except for the Microloan).
-Business owners who are still building their personal and business credit likely won’t qualify for an SBA loan.
+In theory, the SBA’s backing should make the loan program easier to qualify for.
+In some ways, that’s true, but you’ll still need a good to excellent credit score, substantial revenue, and two years in business (except for the Microloan).
+Business owners who are still building their personal and business credit are unlikely to qualify for an SBA loan.

 Extensive Documentation

-As new noted earlier, you’ll need to prepare a lot of paperwork for your SBA loan application.
+As noted earlier, you’ll need to prepare a lot of paperwork for your SBA loan application.
 Compiling the necessary forms and documents can be tedious and time-consuming.
+SBA loans require a detailed business plan.

 Long Waiting Period & Funding Time

 It can take anywhere from a few weeks to 120 days to finalize an SBA loan.
+This is in part due to the lengthy SBA review period.
 Even for the express loan, which the SBA approves within 36 hours, it could take weeks for the lender to close the loan.
-For comparison, some alternative online lenders can finalize and fund a loan the next day or even the same day.
+For comparison, some alternative online lenders can finalize and fund a business loan the next day or even the same day.

 Requires a Down Payment

 Most loans through the SBA require a down payment.
-While the 10% requirement is lower than some lenders that might require 20% (especially for real estate loans), it’s still a significant cost to factor in.
+While the 10% requirement is lower than some lenders, which may require 20% (especially for real estate loans), it’s still a significant cost to factor in.

 Pros & Cons